palantir/gradle-docker/readme.md

 - `clean` (optional) a boolean argument which adds `--rm` to the `docker run` command to ensure that containers are cleaned up after running; defaults to `false`
 - `command` the command to run.
+- `workdir` the working directory inside the container; defaults to '/'.

 Tasks
 -----